issaccheng2008/Tetris-AI-play-forever/README.md

-the file'input.txt' is the file containing all the 'illegal' states for a tetris game. the file 'tetrominoes.txt' is the file containing all the information about each tetrominoes. the file 'play_tetris.cpp' is the program that automatically plays tetris on [Jstris](https://jstris.jezevec10.com/) to see the AI play tetris yourself, first you will have to know the coordinate of the the top-left corner of the place where they show the coming blocks
+the file'input.txt' is the file containing all the 'illegal' states for a tetris game. the file 'tetrominoes.txt' is the file containing all the information about each tetrominoes. the file 'play_tetris.cpp' is the program that automatically plays tetris on [Jstris](https://jstris.jezevec10.com/) to see the AI play tetris yourself, first you will have to know:

+the coordinate of the the top-left corner of the place where they show the coming blocks(789,324)

 ![piece](https://github.com/issaccheng2008/Tetris-AI-play-forever/blob/main/piece.png)

-the width of each grid
+the width of each grid(31)

 ![width](https://github.com/issaccheng2008/Tetris-AI-play-forever/blob/main/width.png)

-the bottom_left corner of the board
+the bottom_left corner of the board(430,896)

 ![width](https://github.com/issaccheng2008/Tetris-AI-play-forever/blob/main/board.png)

-the y_cordinate of the top of the board
+the y_cordinate of the top of the board(291)

 ![width](https://github.com/issaccheng2008/Tetris-AI-play-forever/blob/main/y_coordinate.png)